vatstack/docs/authentication.md

 ## Public Key or Secret Key in Headers

-In your request’s headers, add a string to the `Authorization` key that containing the `Basic` method and your API key separated with a space.
-Example for your authorization header using a sample public key:
+Pass your API key into the `X-API-KEY` header.
+Example for your request using a sample public key:

 ```
-Authorization: 'Basic pk_6c46e7d65bc2caccdbf48f4a9c2fcba7'
+"X-API-KEY": "pk_6c46e7d65bc2caccdbf48f4a9c2fcba7"
 ```

 This method can be convenient to globally declare an authorization header for your entire app.
 Supplying your API key in each query params will become redundant.